-Report 2011 (September 2011) regarding diversity, the disclosure of specific 2007, all public companies to disclose social Responsibility On Board" which provides guidance to directors on how to approach and monitor social and environmental performance (pg.
-56- 61) The Report revealed that while more than half of MBA students think CSR initiatives will be a mandate for business of the future, CEOs are not so sure although almost one- half of listed CEOs say CSR is a mandate NYSE Euronext launched BlueNext in December 2007.
+- Governance A Practical Guide" in 2004 - It includes a chapter on "Taking Social Responsibility On Board" which provides guidance to directors on how to approach and monitor social and environmental performance (pg.
+56-61) - (303A.10 Code of Business Conduct and Ethics) - NYSE Euronext CEO Report 2011 (September 2011) - The Report revealed that while more than half of MBA students think CSR initiatives will be a mandate for business of the future, CEOs are not so sure although almost one-half of listed CEOs say CSR is a mandate - NYSE Euronext launched BlueNext in December 2007.
 It is a leading spot market in carbon credits.
-BlueNext's current products include both spot and futures market for Certified Emission Reduction (CER) credits under the Kyoto Protocol's Clean Development Mechanism and European Union Allowances (EUAs) under the European Emissions Trading Scheme (ETS) NYSE Euronext launched the Low Carbon 100 Proportion of women employees in the whole organization, women in senior executive positions and women on the board (Principle 3) Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
-The commentary adds that risks include environmental, sustainability, ethical conduct, reputation or brand, human capital, etc. (Recommendation 7.1) ASX Analysis of Corporate Governance Disclosures in Annual Reports for year ended June 2010 revealed that 94% of the issuers reported on Recommendation 7.1.
-ASX launched the Renewable Energy Certificate (REC) Futures and Options in November 2009.
-The REC Futures support the Australian government's Large-Scale Renewable environmental information The SSE also developed the concept of social contribution value per share (SCVPS).
+BlueNext's current products include both spot and futures market for Certified Emission Reduction (CER) credits under the Kvoto Protocol's Clean Development Mechanism and European Union Allowances (EUAs) under the European Emissions Trading Scheme (ETS) - NYSE Euronext launched the Low Carbon 100

+- Companies should promote ethical and responsible decision-making.
+Suggested disclosure includes policy regarding diversity, the proportion of women employees in the whole organization, women in senior executive positions and women on the board (Principle 3) - Companies should establish policies for the oversight and management of material business risks and disclose a summary of those policies.
+The commentary adds that risks include environmental, sustainability, ethical conduct, reputation or brand, human capital, etc. (Recommendation 7.1) - ASX Analysis of Corporate Governance Disclosures in Annual Reports for year ended June 2010 revealed that 94% of the issuers reported on Recommendation 7.1. - ASX launched the Renewable Energy Certificate (REC) Futures and Options in November 2009.
+The REC Futures support the Australian government's Large-Scale Renewable

+- environmental and economic sustainability developments - The Guidelines provide for the disclosure of specific environmental information - The SSE also developed the concept of social contribution value per share (SCVPS).
 SCVPS is calculated by adding tax revenues paid, salaries paid, loan interest paid and donations, minus social costs that arise from environmental pollution and other negative factors.
-Companies may choose to disclose their SCVPS calculation in their annual CSR Reports The SSE requires CSR reports for three types of companies: (a) model companies listed in the Shanghai Corporate Governance Sector ("上证公司治理板块"样本公司), (b) companies that have issued overseas listed shares, and (c) financial companies The Shenzhen Stock Exchange ("SZSE") issued the "Social Responsibility Instructions for Listed Companies" (深圳证券交易所上市公司社会责任指引) in 2006 The Instructions encourage companies to assume social responsibility in the following companies listed on Bursa Malaysia are required to disclose their CSR activities and/or practices (and those of their subsidiaries), and if there are none, a statement to that effect (Listing Requirements Appendix 9c, Part A (29)) • In February 2010, the Taiwan Stock Exchange and GreTai Securities Market released CSR Guidelines 上市上櫃公司 企業社會責任 實務守則 for issuers and encourage them to and environmental matters including risks arising from environmental, social and health and safety issues
+Companies may choose to disclose their SCVPS calculation in their annual CSR Reports - The SSE requires CSR reports for three types of companies: (a) model companies listed in the Shanghai Corporate Governance Sector ("上证公司治理板块"样 本公司), (b) companies that have issued overseas listed shares, and (c) financial companies - The Shenzhen Stock Exchange ("SZSE") issued the "Social Responsibility Instructions for Listed Companies" (深圳证券交 易所上市公司社会责任指引) in 2006 - The Instructions encourage companies to assume social responsibility in the following marketplace.
+As of 31 December 2007, all public companies listed on Bursa Malavsia are required to disclose their CSR activities and/or practices (and those of their subsidiaries), and if there are none. a statement to that effect (Listing Requirements Appendix 9c, Part A (29)) • In February